puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

 at the [Puppet Documentation](https://docs.puppetlabs.com/pe/latest/app_orchestration_overview.html) website.

-Defining an application generally requires several distinct manifests and ruby extensions:
+Defining an application generally requires several distinct manifests and Ruby extensions:

-*  Application components, which are typically written as defined resource types
+*  Application components, which are typically written as defined resource types.
-*  New type definitions for any environment resources needed to pass parameters among your components
+*  New type definitions for any environment resources needed to pass parameters among your components.
 *  An application definition to declare your application components and specify their relationships to one another.
 *  A declaration of your application in the `site` block of your `site.pp` manifest